 Joint PhD Program in Social Thought and Classics (STC)

 The John U. Nef Committee on Social Thought is an interdisciplinary, Ph.D. granting graduate program.
-Its guiding principle is that the serious study of many academic topics, and of many philosophical, historical, theological and literary works, is best prepared for by a wide and deep acquaintance with the fundamental issues presupposed in all such studies.
+Its guiding principle is that the serious study of many academic topics, and of many philosophical, historical, theological and literary works, is best undertaken through a wide and deep acquaintance with the fundamental issues presupposed in all such studies.
 The program with Classics is designed for students whose study of a particular issue or text from the ancient Greek and Roman world requires a broadly interdisciplinary approach alongside a professional mastery of philological skills.
 Requirements for the joint program.

 Joint PhD Program in Classics and Theater and Performance Studies (TAPS)

 The Committee on Theater and Performance Studies supports innovative work at the intersection of theory and practice across a broad spectrum of disciplines.
 The PhD program in TAPS is designed as an innovative joint degree program that affords students rigorous and comparative work across two disciplines.
 The joint program with Classics allows students to complement their work on the ancient Greek or Roman world with a program of study in Theater and Performance that encompasses both academic and artistic work.
 Students extend their experience through the development of performance work, engaging with nationally and internationally renowned artists.
 They graduate with a joint PhD in Classics and TAPS, preparing them for professional possibilities within and beyond the academy.
-TAPS PhD requirements.